puppetlabs/puppet-docs/source/pe/3.7/install_upgrade_migration_tool.md

 * Be on the 3.3.2 version of PE.
 The quickest way to check your version is to run `facter puppetversion` in the command line and see what is returned for the Puppet Enterprise version.
 If you are on an older version of PE, [upgrade to the latest version](./install_upgrading.html).
 * Be using the PE-provided postgres instance.
 User-provided postgres installations are not supported.
 * Have pe-java installed on any hosts that you install the migration tool on

+**Note:** The migration tool does not support classification that was created using Hiera.

 ## Overview of the Migration Process